Lihanyiyi/AimLabs_social_robot/README.md

 ### 2. `Experiment.js`

 The `Experiment` component is responsible for managing the experiment trials, recording user responses, and displaying the heatmap of gaze data.
-It uses several state variables to keep track of the trial number, response time, random elements, distruction data, and webgazer setup.
+It uses several state variables to keep track of the trial number, response time, random elements, distraction data, and webgazer setup.
+The ending information of each session is implemented here.

 ### 3. `Header.js`